lin6echo/Linux/LinuxFoundationXLFS101x.md

 - You can initiate graphical applications directly from the command line instead of hunting through menus.
 - While graphical tools may vary among Linux distributions, the command line interface does not.

-### Using a Text Terminal on the Graphical Desktop
+<b> Using a Text Terminal on the Graphical Desktop

 A terminal emulator program emulates (simulates) a standalone terminal within a window on the desktop.
 By this, we mean it behaves essentially as if you were logging into the machine at a pure text terminal with no running graphical interface.
 Most terminal emulator programs support multiple terminal sessions by opening additional tabs or windows.